Some favorite Passover books for you and your family.

 ABC Passover Hunt is a colorful, interactive, rhyming search for Passover foods, customs, and symbols.

-Sarah is excited to celebrate Passover She helps get the house ready.
 At the seder, the special Passover dinner, she asks The Four Questions.
 After dinner, the children hunt for the matzah that Grandpa has hidden.
 Find out how families celebrate this Jewish holiday of freedom

 "A family celebrates Passover, making sure they lay an extra place setting for the prophet Elijah.
 But when their neighbors lose power and stop by to get out of the cold, Sarah is worried that there won't be a seat left for Elijah"--